How to claim reimbursement for occupational health care costs

 - Kela sends the service provider a notice concerning the payment forwarding.

-- Self-employed persons can access Kela’s online customer service to look up information on the reimbursements paid for them.
+- Self-employed persons can access Kela’s e-service to look up information on the reimbursements paid for them.

 If a reimbursement is denied wholly or in part, or there is an additional reimbursement, Kela sends a notice of decision to the self-employed person as well as a copy to the service provider.
 Self-employed persons and service providers both have the possibility to appeal the decision.